 Orton-Gillingham Training for All Educators

-In an exciting step forward, all of our core teachers will complete Orton-Gillingham Classroom Educator Level training by the 2025–2026 school year.
+In an exciting step forward, all of our core teachers have completed Orton-Gillingham Classroom Educator Level training for the 2025–2026 school year.
 This course equips our educators with powerful techniques to support students with reading and writing challenges.

 While OG is traditionally used in special education settings, our decision to train all core teachers is a unique and forward-thinking move—allowing every student to benefit from structured, multisensory literacy instruction within the classroom.